- This event has passed.

 In 1995 Gerry co-founded the five piece folk band Colvinquarmby.
 They released six critically acclaimed albums and were voted best band at the prestigious Fairport Convention Cropredy Festival in 2009.
 In 2010 they won the Hancock Award for ‘Best Live Folk Act’.
 In May 2013 Gerry was invited by New York producer and Robert Plant song collaborator Dave Barratt to record ‘Revolution’ for the ‘Beatles complete on ukulele’ album and website.

 In 2015 the original line-up of Terry and Gerry reformed and toured nationally with rock heroes Status Quo culminating with a concert at The Albert Hall!!
 Terry and Gerry also appeared at Glastonbury that year and released the ‘Dear John’ EP: a self penned tribute to the late John Peel.
 Cherry Red re-issued the greatest hits album too!!

 In 2013 Gerry released a self-penned solo album ‘Jazz Tales of Country Folk’ .
 His new CD ‘Six of One half a Dozen of the Other’, a collection of ten(!) brand new songs, is available now.
 And his novel ‘The Rabbits of Zakynthos’ will be published next year.

-The entrance fee for the evening will be £11 for members and £12 for non-members.
+The entrance fee for the evening was £11 for members and £12 for non-members.

 Based in the Sketchley Meadows Business Park, Hinckley ACT is a high quality music venue that offers an informal and intimate atmosphere for concerts and for the monthly club nights, where musicians can come along and ‘take the stage.’
 Established by company chairman, Keith London, on the premises of his firm Advanced Carbide Tooling (A.C.T.), the venue provides full stage and seating facilities, plus top quality sound and lighting equipment.